petros-d/docs/cloud/cli-reference/astrocloud-dev-stop.md

 ## Description

-Stop all Airflow containers running on your local machine.
-Unlike `astro dev kill`, this command does not prune mounted volumes and will preserve data associated with your local Postgres Metadata Database.
+Pause all Docker containers running your local Airflow environment.
+Unlike `astro dev kill`, this command does not prune mounted volumes and delete data associated with your local Postgres Metadata Database.
+If you run this command, Airflow connections and task history will be preserved.

 ## Usage